tito-pereira/42_philosophers/README.txt

 This project was made while studying in 42 Porto as part of the Computer Science Common Core curriculum.
+This project is 42's version of the classical "Dining Philosophers" problem, regularly used in CS to teach about multithreading and concurrency problems.
 It was an introduction to multi-threading programming, with several goals in mind:
 - practice of basic syntax, logic, data types and structs;
 - familiarity with C language;